Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Introduction

 A natural question is what will happen to the EH when the system is fully gapless.
 Field theory analysis suggests that the EH in binary Bose-Einstein condensates may exhibit relevant long-range interactions~\cite{PhysRevB.88.245137}.
-In physical systems described by original Hamiltonians, extensive studies have shown that strong long-range interactions can fundamentally alter intrinsic physics, even violating the Mermin-Wagner theorem~\cite{Mermin1966Absence,mermin1967absence}.
-For instance, they may change the dispersion power in continuous symmetry systems~\cite{Song_2023,Song2024Quantum,zhao2023finite} or open a gap of an original Goldstone mode~\cite{PhysRevResearch.5.033038,RevModPhys.95.035002,Song_2023}.
-Therefore, the feature of spectrum can serve as an indicator of whether long-range interactions are relevant.
-But it is still a challenging task for numerical methods to extract the large scale spectrum of EH in (2+1)d system.
+In physical systems described by the original Hamiltonian, extensive studies have shown that strong long-range interactions can fundamentally alter intrinsic physics, even violating the Mermin-Wagner theorem.
+The Mermin-Wagner theorem states that in one-dimension (1D) and two-dimensional (2D) spatial dimensions, it is impossible for a continuous symmetry to be spontaneously broken at finite temperature in systems with sufficiently short-range interactions~\cite{Mermin1966Absence,mermin1967absence}, which does not apply to the discrete symmetries or long-range systems.
+Strong long-range interactions may change the dispersion power in continuous symmetry systems~\cite{Song2023Dynamical,Song2024Quantum,zhao2023finite} or open a gap of an original Goldstone mode~\cite{diessel2022generalized,RevModPhys.95.035002,Song2023Dynamical}.
+Therefore, the feature of a spectrum can serve as an indicator of whether long-range interactions are relevant.
+But it is still a challenging task for numerical methods to extract the large scale spectrum of the EH in (2+1)$d$ system.

-Here, we utilize a newly developed quantum Monte Carlo (QMC) method simulating the path integral of reduced density matrix~\cite{zyan2021entanglement,liu2024demonstrating} to reveal the importance of long-range interaction in the ES by taking a two-dimensional Affleck-Kennedy-Lieb-Tasaki (AKLT) model as an example.
-When the bulk is at the quantum critical point and in the N\'eel phase, we observe the ES exhibits a M-shape magnon with sublinear dispersion rather than linear dispersion.
-This change of ES is similar to the excitation spectrum in the one-dimensional $S=1/2$ Heisenberg chain with long-range interaction, which can be confirmed in our QMC simulation.
-The long-range interaction leads to the sublinear dispersion with power $s\sim 0.2$ in the N\'eel state, which is not consistent with the linear dispersion of energy spectrum.
-Further, we demonstrates that the mechanism can be understood by the deconfined worldlines created along the gapless mode.
+In this work, we utilize a recently developed quantum Monte Carlo (QMC) method based on path integral sampling of the reduced density matrix~\cite{zyan2021entanglement,liu2024demonstrating} to reveal the importance of long-range interaction in the ES, using a two-dimensional square-octagon lattice (SOL) Heisenberg model as an example.
+When the bulk is at the quantum critical point (QCP) and in the N\'eel phase, we observe that the ES exhibits a $M$-shape magnon with sublinear dispersion rather than linear dispersion.
+This evolution of the ES is similar to the excitation spectrum in the one-dimensional $S=1/2$ long-range Heisenberg chain, which can be confirmed by the finite-size scaling of dispersion power in our QMC simulation.
+The presence of long-range interaction gives rise to a sublinear dispersion with power $s\approx 0.2$ in the N\'eel state for the ES, which clearly deviates from the linear dispersion expected in the conventional magnon spectrum.
+Moreover, we demonstrates that this behavior can be explained by the mechanism of worldline deconfinement created along the gapless mode in the system.